vnsny-bia/VisitContactTrace/README.md

 ## Data Specifications <a name="dataspec"></a>

-The VisitContactTrace will not produce accurate results if there are any data integrity or completeness issues.
+The VisitContactTrace application will not produce accurate results if there are any data integrity or completeness issues.
 Please take the following into consideration when preparing a data file to upload into the application:

 * Preprocess the data to ensure that each row in the dataset represents a direct person-to-person visit per day.
   * Do not aggregate data from several days into one row.
   * Only use one row to represent a unique patient/staff/date combination.
 If a staff member visited the same patient several times during the same day, the dataset should have only one row to represent those same-day visits.
   * Exclude telephonic or telemedicine "visits" or encounters.
-* Pay attention to the range of visit dates included in your dataset.
+* Keep in mind the range of visit dates included in your dataset when you use use the application.
   * For example, if you load a dataset that contains visits from April 2020, then VisitContactTrace will only return results that apply to May 2020 and will not be able to return results about visits from March 2020 or May 2020.